Dhanya-Bharadwaj/portfolio-template/README.md

 Now, navigate into the project folder using your terminal or command prompt:
 '''bash
 cd your-repo-name
-# Or, if you downloaded the zip:
+*# Or, if you downloaded the zip:
-# cd my-portfolio
+-cd my-portfolio
 '''